hyperledger-labs/private-data-objects/docker/README.md

 If your system runs systemd-resolved (which is now default for ubuntu), make sure you are running a version 18.09 of docker or greater.
-Recently refreshed versions of ubuntu 18.04 should meet this condition.
 If you have to use an older version of docker, you also might have to run
 ```bash
   ln -sf ../run/systemd/resolve/resolv.conf /etc/resolv.conf # originally was ../run/systemd/resolve/stub-resolv.conf